 As an investor who has a successful track record in investing in real estate, sometimes getting to know the Asset Manager may not be their highest priority when vetting deals.
 If they plan to overlook the importance of an Asset Manager, their ability to adapt to market fluctuations is this particular investor’s biggest asset.

 On the other hand, an investor who lacks product and market knowledge will either need to take time to learn the products or rely on knowledge from the Asset Manager.
 The only downside to learning on your own, is that you may lose out on opportunities available in the current day’s market.
 Seeking knowledge from an Asset Manager will allow you to bypass potential market shifts.

-Asset Managers expertise and experiences provide real life examples of how investments are sourced and managed.
-A vast network of strategic partnerships to get great deals are the x factor that separates them from the crowd.
+Asset Managers expertise and experiences provide real-life examples of how investments are sourced and managed.
+A vast network of strategic partnerships to get great deals are the x-factor that separates them from the crowd.
 Firms that show solid deal flow could mean one of two things.
 First, that they are passing every deal through the pipeline with minimal due diligence.
-Or that they have the strategic partnerships with industry leading Operators to create a true and strong pipeline.
+Or that they have strategic partnerships with industry-leading Operators to create a true and strong pipeline.

 At the end of the day, any investor strives to yield a return on their investment.
 Anything shy of a positive return is simply a loss.
 Whether it be no interest earned or a deal gone sour, compliance is like insurance in that it can only cover you up to a certain point.
 Seeking an Operator or investment firm that you like and trust is truly the only way to avoid it.
 Due diligence on the Operator and investment firm is in many cases more important than the deal itself.

 Investing in real estate is a great way to increase personal wealth.
 That’s why a majority of America’s wealthiest individuals have a substantial amount of their portfolio in real estate.
 Many investors turn to single-family housing to start making money right away.
 However, this short-term strategy may not play out as well in the long…